Imen-ks/Blog/README.md

 #### On Linux
 You first need to have Swift installed in your machine.
 Check [Vapor's documentation](https://docs.vapor.codes/install/linux/) for instructions.
-You will then be able to run the following command :
+Once done, you will be able to run the following command :
 ```
 swift run
 ```